 Neonatal Intensive Care Unit

-You can learn to care for critically ill newborns, increase their skill in ventilation and learn application of physiologic principles in critical care.
-They will be responsible for the care of selected critically ill neonates under the supervision of senior pediatric residents and staff neonatologists.
-You will also participate in twice-weekly morning report, daily noon conference and weekly Pediatric Grand Rounds conferences.
+Care for critically ill newborns, including neonates needing mechanical ventilation and learn application of physiologic principles in critical care.
+You will care for selected critically ill neonates under the supervision of senior pediatric residents and staff neonatologists.
+You will also participate in twice-weekly morning report, daily noon conference and weekly Pediatric Grand Rounds.

-Participate in a rotation seeing patients presenting to clinic with new neurology concerns or follow-up of known neurology problems, and patients hospitalized at Iowa Methodist Medical Center needing neurologic consultation.
+Participate in the evaluation of patients presenting to clinic with new neurology concerns or follow-up of known neurology problems, and patients hospitalized at Iowa Methodist Medical Center needing neurologic consultation.
 There will be extensive opportunities to review neuroimaging studies and, if requested, an opportunity to review other neurologic diagnostic studies such as EEG and EMG-NCV studies.

 OB-GYN / Women's Health